How to spot resilience in a candidate

 The modern workplace is what’s known as a VUCA world (volatility, uncertainty, complexity and ambiguity), and interviews are the best chance for hiring managers to assess how candidates would react to these challenges.
 “When assessing resilience, what you really want to understand from an interview is how a candidate’s emotions are triggered in the workplace – and how they react,” says Sharon.
 “So, make sure you ask the right questions to get these answers.”

 One line of inquiry that hiring managers can take is, as mentioned above, is to ask candidates about their recent frustrations or failures, and how they’ve responded to them.
-According to Grace Lucero, Senior Consultant – Tech and Transformation at Robert Walters Philippines, hiring managers should dive deeper into how candidates relieve stress from the workplace.
-Grace explains, “Many times, candidates would provide examples such as grabbing a coffee, taking a leave, stepping out of the workspace, taking a breather et cetera.
+According to our consultant at Robert Walters Philippines, hiring managers should dive deeper into how candidates relieve stress from the workplace.
+She explains, “Many times, candidates would provide examples such as grabbing a coffee, taking a leave, stepping out of the workspace, taking a breather et cetera.
 From these answers, you would then know how they approach situations at work, which can help you further gauge the candidate’s resiliency or fragility.”

 Look out for authenticity